linkedin/sysops-api/README.md

     user	0m45.244s
     sys  	0m2.837s

-The above command searched the output of "sysctl –a" across 24 thousand machines in about 30 seconds and reported that all machines had the same value for net.core.netdev_budget = 300.
+The above command searched the output of "sysctl –a" across 24 thousand machines in 28 seconds and reported that all machines had the same value for net.core.netdev_budget = 300.
 This means if we wanted to use automation to control this kernel tunable, we would not impact any systems that had this tunable at a different value.

 What kind of data is this fetching?
 ===============================